plexswap/Plexswap-Docs/products/pancakeswap-exchange/pancakeswap-pools.md

 Providing liquidity gives you a reward in the form of trading fees when people use your liquidity pool.&#x20;

-Whenever someone trades on PancakeSwap, the trader pays a 0.25% fee, **of which 0.17%** is added to the Liquidity Pool of the swap pair they traded on.
+Whenever someone trades on PlexSwap, the trader pays a 0.25% fee, **of which 0.17%** is added to the Liquidity Pool of the swap pair they traded on.

 For example: